 Taking a family vacation during the summer is a great American pastime.
 Where to this year?
 The mountains, the beach, a river, a city, a theme park?
-If you are dead-set on immersing your child in Spanish, and doing whatever it takes to get them to fluency, then taking a summer vacation with this in mind will do wonders.
+If you are dead set on immersing your child in Spanish, and doing whatever it takes to get them to fluent, then taking a summer vacation with this in mind will do wonders.

 1. Riviera Maya, Mexico